LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Results

 \subsection{Ablations}

-In this section, we ablate two core design choices in \polytuneII.
-We conduct ablations to answer the following questions: (1) How does fusion location affect performance?
-(2) Which input combination yields the best results in \polytuneII?
+In this section, we ablate two core design choices in \textit{LadderSym}.
+We conduct ablations to answer the following questions: (1) How does fusion location affect performance (\Cref{fusion-location})?
+(2) Which input combination yields the best results in \textit{LadderSym} (\Cref{prompting})?